World Journal of Case Reports and Clinical Images

 ghostly white fins rippled.

-wasn't totally unexpected, but it was still a pleasant surprise.
-"We see
+month, wasn't totally unexpected, but it was still a pleasant surprise.

-them often (maybe one dive in four), but they are far from abundant,"
+"We see them often (maybe one dive in four), but they are far from

-Bruce Robison, a senior scientist with Monterey Bay Aquarium Research Institute
+abundant," Bruce Robison, a senior scientist with Monterey Bay Aquarium Research

-(MBARI), told Live Science in an email.
-Robison, who wasn't part of the
+Institute (MBARI), told Live Science in an email.
+Robison, who wasn't part of

-expedition that spotted this squid, leads the midwater ecology group at MBARI.
+the expedition that spotted this squid, leads the midwater ecology group at

-vehicle (ROV) known as Doc Ricketts — an uncrewed submersible equipped with an
+operated vehicle (ROV) known as Doc Ricketts an uncrewed submersible equipped

-ultra high-definition 4K resolution video — spotted the squid in Monterey
+with an ultra high-definition 4K resolution video spotted the squid in Monterey

-as deep as the Grand Canyon, making it one of the deepest submarine canyons on
+nearly as deep as the Grand Canyon, making it one of the deepest submarine

-(Histioteuthis heteropsis).
-We spotted this crimson cephalopod 725 meters
+strawberry squid (Histioteuthis heteropsis).
+We spotted this crimson cephalopod

 In a second tweet, the team noted that